zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 #### Method 3: Configuring with YAML

-As all settings can be passed through as a dictionary, users have the option to send all configurations in via a YAML file.
+As all configuration can be passed through as a dictionary, users have the option to send all configurations in via a YAML file.
 This is useful in situations where code changes are not desirable.

 To use a YAML file, you must pass it to the `with_options(...)` method of a pipeline: